echoe720/CS230Project/README.md

 There is commented out code that would change the baseline to use manual features instead.
 The other file contains our preliminary attempts at implementing a GRU/LSTM method.

+The C50parser.ipynb file parses the C50 dataset into format of sentence-to-authorName, 5-sentence-to-authorName, etc., depending on the number of sentences parameter you give it.

 Much of the Gutenberg datasets had to be either zipped or not included in this repository, due to their size.